davortsan/CloudAppSecurityDocs.es-es/CloudAppSecurityDocs/connect-google-gcp-to-microsoft-cloud-app-security.md

 ---
-title: Conectar Google Cloud Platform a Cloud App Security
+title: Connect Google Cloud Platform to Cloud App Security
-description: En este artículo se proporciona información sobre cómo conectar el Google Cloud Platform a Cloud App Security mediante el conector de API para la visibilidad y el control del uso.
+description: This article provides information about how to connect your Google Cloud Platform to Cloud App Security using the API connector for visibility and control over use.
 keywords: ''
 author: shsagir
 ms.author: shsagir